gh-xd/gh-xd.github.io/_pages/about.md

   - /about.html
 ---

 I received my first M.Sc. degree in Mechanical Engineering from the Tongji-University (China) in 2013.
-From 2013 to 2015, I worked as <font color=#008080>junior project manager</font> in pilot hall at SAIC Volkswagen.
+From 2013 to 2015, I worked as junior project manager in pilot hall at SAIC Volkswagen.
 Later, I studied Technology Management in University of Stuttgart and gained my second M.Sc. degree in 2019.
-Since then, I worked as <font color=#008080>research assistant</font> for Institute of Human Factors and Technology Management IAT in University of Stuttgart together in the team Digital Engineering at Fraunhofer IAO.
+Since then, I worked as research assistant for Institute of Human Factors and Technology Management IAT in University of Stuttgart together in the team Digital Engineering at Fraunhofer IAO.

----

 ## Research interests